mia-ktlk/ARboretum/README.md

 But lets assume you do, then boy howdy do we have the product for you!

 Picture this, you stop at the hot new botanical garden in town, when all of a sudden you're visually assaulted by rows and rows of informational plaques.
-How are you supposed to mellow out and enjoy nature when the man made signs blocking the view expect to be read.
-It's a ~~not so~~ scientific fact that the chemicals your brain emits while reading anything longer than a paragraph permanently decreases your ability to experience happiness.
+How are you supposed to mellow out and enjoy nature when the man-made signs blocking the view all expect to be read.
+Furthermore, it's a ~~not so~~ scientific fact that the chemicals your brain emits while reading anything longer than a paragraph permanently decreases your ability to experience happiness, joy, and pleasure of any kind.
+I can personally attest to this, 6th grade I read an entire page of Adam of the Road and haven't been happy since.

 Well we say no more of that, with the ARboretum project we've found a way to perfectly encapuslate the joy of learning without melting your brain.
 Through an engaging mix of AR, audio, and ***LIGHT*** readings, you'll be able to learn more about plants than any person should ever need to know while still feeling as fresh as a daisy.

 # How to use it